100101Ed/reading-text/README.md

 --
 # Reading From Text Files
-* Read data from a file
+* Read data from a file and output the results

 ## Helpfull info
 * [Overview for github] (http://rogerdudler.github.io/git-guide/)